mahmoud-elmakki/mahmoud-elmakki/README.md

-### Hi there 👋
+## Hi there 👋

-#### I, am Mahmoud Salah Eldin, Thank you for your visit!
+#### I'm Mahmoud Salah Eldin, Thank you for your visit!

+### Let Me introduce myself to you,
-Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, with +3 years of experience and continues learning.
+Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development and continues learning.
 Running my own Artifitial intelligence organization in Sudan, Seeking to advance career as a Software and AI Developer.

+## Interests:

+Machine Learning
+Web Development
+Artifitial General Intelligence (AGI)
+The Human Brain
+Neuroscience
+Bran-Computer Interface (BCI)
+Neurobiology
+Mathematics
+Neuropsychology
+Astronomy
+Philosophy
+Literature
+Classical Music
+Art

 <!--